freetonik/Quantum-Computing-For-Software-Engineers/manuscript/book.md

 4. Phase: The relative phase of the carrier wave.
 This controls the axis of rotation (e.g., a 0° phase might give an X-gate, while a 90° phase gives a Y-gate).
 5. Envelope (Shape): This is the most critical part for advanced control.
 Instead of just switching the microwave on and off (a "square pulse"), we smoothly "ramp" the amplitude up and down.
 This shape is called the envelope.
 A common envelope is a simple Gaussian shape, but complex, optimized shapes (like DRAG) are also used.

-Digital control electronics (an Arbitrary Waveform Generator, or AWG) can't directly produce a 5 GHz signal.
-Instead, they use a standard radio-frequency technique called IQ modulation.
-The AWG generates two much slower "baseband" signals, called I (In-phase) and Q (Quadrature).
+Digital control electronics use a standard radio-frequency technique called IQ modulation.
+A "baseband" signal is generated, called I (In-phase) and Q (Quadrature).
 In a pulse-level programming environment, a "pulse" is ultimately defined as two arrays of numbers: the I samples and the Q samples.

 When you drop to the pulse level, you are no longer building a QuantumCircuit.
 Instead, you are building a sequence of pulses.
 In IQM's lingo it's called a `Schedule`.
 Think of a Schedule as a timeline or a music sequencer.
 You don't just say "do this, then that."
 You say "at time `t=0ns`, do pulse_A on channel_1" and "at time `t=30ns`, do pulse_B on channel_2."

+In other words, you get partial or complete control over the data on the pulse level — the data we have briefly discussed and visualized in the previous chapter.
+One suitable analogy is this: compiling C code into assembly, and then inspecting and manually editing the assembly code.

 {pagebreak}